 The loop detector wire shall be continuous and without splices from the junction well, through the saw cuts and conduit (if any).
+The Contractor shall ensure the loop detectors are moisture resistant and securely installed.

 The quantity of loop detector wire to be measured under this item shall be the number of linear feet (meters) of saw cut in which loop detector wire is installed, sealed, tested, and accepted.